 LSE taught me to surf on the interface of public sector and business.

-The newly launched MSc Public Management and Governance at the London School of Economics was tailor-made for people like me – dreaming of shaping the policy decisions of their governments one day.
-That year was one of the most intense experiences in my life.
-From fundraising for tuition fees and quick acquisition of academic writing skills that I had never been taught, through standing up to the expectations set by our professors from Harvard, all the way to keeping up with the uncompromising commitment to excellence of my study group.
-It was a springboard to many amazing experiences that followed.
+My masters in Public Management and Governance at the London School of Economics was a tailor-made prep for this desire – simplifying lives of business owners in Europe.
+That year was intense, confirming how much we grow when stretched.
+From fundraising for tuition fees and quick acquisition of academic writing skills, through standing up to the expectations set by our professors from Harvard, to keeping up with the uncompromising commitment to excellence of my study group.

 IT careers = springboard to e-government but also education activism

-Somewhere between designing a smartphone-enabled authentication solution for electronic elections and campaigning for improving the position for our teachers during one of their biggest strikes ever in 2013, I received another one of the so-called once-in-a-lifetime offers.
-After a two-years long lasting selection process, a dream of my life came true and I received an offer to work for the European Commission in Brussels.
+Somewhere between designing a smartphone-enabled authentication solution for electronic elections and campaigning for the rights of teachers during one of their biggest strikes ever, I received another once-in-a-lifetime offer.
+After a two-years long lasting selection process, I was hired by the European Commission in Brussels.

-- At first, I was in charge of “skills and digital” policies in the tourism policy unit – a great fit, given my past experience.
-I was supporting EU’s small businesses with the right skills, tools and funding to face the digital revolution, rise of online platforms and sharing economy.
+- At first, I was in charge of ‘skills and digital’ for the tourism sector – equipping the EU’s small businesses with the training strategies and tools to deal with the digital revolution, online platforms and sharing economy.

-- Then I moved to an area where the regulatory competence is exclusively kept at the EU level: public procurement.
+- Then I moved to an area where the EU got an exclusive regulatory competence: public procurement.
 I worked on the more geeky side of developing e-procurement solutions but also on a more political side of assisting Slovakia and Czech Republic in reforming their procurement systems.

-- For us Slovaks in the Brussels bubble, 2016 will remain special as the year of the first Slovak presidency in the Council of the EU.
-It was an unforgettable experience – helping colleagues at the Slovak Permanent Representation in Brussels with getting the proposals related to e-government through the legislative process.
+- In 2016, the year of the first Slovak presidency in the Council of the EU, I was seconded to the team of the Slovak diplomats in Brussels, helping them with the proposals related to e-government.

 In and out of office, I am the voice of femininity in Europe

-They say I’m good at building bridges between disconnected worlds; mediating between communities that feel misunderstood; unleashing the talent that would otherwise remain unseen.
-If the above story resonates with you and you’re looking for a mentor that has been through what you’re struggling with, continue reading.
+They say I’m good at building bridges between disconnected worlds; mediating between communities that feel misunderstood; unleashing the talent that would otherwise remain unseen; converting ideas into roadmaps.
+Without a fear of failure, unpaid invoices, embarrassment or burnout.
+If this resonates and you’re looking for a mentor who’s been through similar struggles, book a call with me and in the meantime, continue reading.